Her name is Isora. She is the daughter a gang Boss. And her cloak itches.

 “…I’ve thought of a better use for you.”
 He stalks over to the table, where the projector sits, waiting.
 “Imagine if someone could force the Sight on you.
 Imagine if they had something that filtered through light and color until it found the combination that could color your iris.
 I hear it’s a form of temporary insanity.”

-You hears metal filing against wood as Boss Ivan drags the rough hooks on the back of Azoc’s chair into position.
+Isora hears metal filing against wood as Boss Ivan drags the rough hooks into position.
 They are corded around the back of the chair, and filed into a point on the end.
 He inches them slowly forward, until he feels their sharp ends faintly prod his captor.
 Then he drags them back, touching Azoc’s face, then the hooks, making measurements, until assesses they are in line with his brow.
-He cannot move his face.

 He stalks away from Azoc, toward his device.
-The way Boss Ivan touches the projector reminds you of the way he used to touch mother: gentle strokes, soft and affectionate.
+The way Boss Ivan touches the projector reminds Isora of the way he used to touch mother: gentle strokes, soft and affectionate.
+When Boss Ivan flicks it on, it moans in much the same way.

 Special thanks to my patron on Patreon, Alicia Cameron